Shell学习笔记

 1 | mcd () { |

-An example of a function that create a directory and cd
+An example of a function that create a directory and cds into it.

 Return Code’s value of 0 usually means everything went OK; anything different from 0 means an error occurred.